WVUHPC/2019-Intro-HPC/_episodes/02-shell.md

 name of the command.

 You can even use a nice trick to write a small text on a file.
-Execute the following command, followed by the text that you want to write, sat the end execute `Ctrl-D` (`^D`), the *Control Key* followed by the `D` key.
+Execute the following command, followed by the text that you want to write, at the end execute `Ctrl-D` (`^D`), the *Control Key* followed by the `D` key.
 I am annotating below the location where `^D` should be executed: